kmkouokam/terraform-aws-modules-VPC-MySql_ActiveMQ-Elasticached-Beanstalk/README.md

 ------------------------------------------------------------------------------------------------------------------------
 1- Create mutlistack application with MySQL, Elasticached, ActiveMQ in the backend, and Beanstalk as the frontend, s3 bucket, and VPC.

-2- Iam role and policies for Beantalk
+2- Iam role and policies for Beanstalk